 All of the various innocence projects solicit donations.

-On the Esar Met case many people and organizations were contacts.
+On the Esar Met case many people and organizations were contacted.
 Several who were paid responded.

 Among those who were not paid, only one replied with a lengthy and helpful answer.
-If I were going to donate that's where I would go.
+If I were going to donate that's where I would give.

 Lists of innocence projects in the U.S.

 All of these lists are incomplete.
 Malthe Thomsen, for example, was a Danish person working in NY when NYPD detectives used deceptive ruses to convince him he had assaulted children at a school where he worked.
 He was led to believe he had committed the crimes without remembering them.
 He spent close to a year in jail, but there is very little in the English language media about him, https://www.google.com/search?q=malthe+thomsen.